jaantollander/masters-thesis/content/40_results.md

 Regarding the research questions from Section \ref{introduction}, the data indicates that we can identify users who perform more file system operations than others on the cluster, often orders of magnitude more.
 However, the data quality issues reduce the reliability of the identification.

-As a demonstration, we present different aspects of data from compute nodes taken at 2-minute intervals for 24 hours of 2022-10-27.
+As a demonstration, we present different aspects of data from compute nodes taken at 2-minute intervals for 24 hours on 2022-10-27.
 We omitted data from login and utility nodes in this analysis due to a lack of time to verify the correctness of the data.
 Subsection \ref{counters-and-rates} shows raw counter values and computed rates of three jobs to illustrate different I/O patterns.
 In Subsections \ref{total-rates-for-mdts} and \ref{total-rates-for-osts}, we show the total rates of each operation for each Lustre target to visualize larger-scale I/O patterns across the whole data set.
-Finally, Subsection \ref{components-of-total-rates} shows how fine-grained measurements allow us to break total rate down into its components.
+Finally, Subsection \ref{components-of-total-rates} shows how fine-grained measurements allow us to break the total rate down into its components.
-Then we demonstrate how single user can perform the majority of the total load of given file system operation.
+Then we demonstrate how a single user can perform the majority of a total load of a given file system operation.

 ## Entries and issues